naimaA10/naimaA10.github.io/README.md

 To run the program

-	$ python3 protein.py pdb_name
+	$ python3 protein.py 1uaz.pdb

-with pdb_name corresponding to the name of the pdb file, for example "1uaz.pdb".
+with 1uaz.pdb corresponding to the name of the pdb file

 - This program will create a protein from the name_pdb file and the centre of mass of the protein will be calculated.